 IoT healthcare solutions by Folio3 bridge the gap between the real and digital world to bring an entirely new and detailed experience for the healthcare practitioners.
 The company is already accredited to some of the most practical IoT applications such as Clinically, engineered to perfection by an expert development team.
 Today, the IoT applications from Folio3 are transforming the business processes, operational models, and network infrastructure for the healthcare industry.

-To ensure the viability of applications, Folio3 has also partnered with leading hospitals and doctors to come up with end-to-end IoT solutions for the industry.
+To ensure the viability of applications, Folio3 has also partnered with leading hospitals and doctors to come up with end-to-end IoT solutions for the industry, showcasing its expertise in developing and integrating examples of integrated healthcare systems.
 The company covers the entire spectrum of IoT services including; consultation, development, and integration.

 Some of the top IoT platforms used by Folio3 for the development of IoT applications include;

 - Samsung’s SmartThings platform